jeff-blaisdell/provision/README.md

 |
 |----- sites  ( Site specific configuration such as a Vagantfile. )
 |
-|----- vagrant ( Contains files related to provision a new server.
+|----- vagrant ( Contains files related to provisioning a new server.
 Such as Chef scripts. )
 ```

 ### Installation